-(Virtual) Net Metering Billing mechanism that credits solar energy system owners for the electricity they add to the grid.
-"Virtual" refers to the ability to credit customers who are not physically connected to the PV system generating the electricity for which they are receiving credit community solar particOne key issue is wheth net metering greatly facilitates the ease with which cipants can be credited for their generation er participants should be credited at the full retail rate of des charges for transmission, distribution, and reliability Value of Solar Tariff (VOST) Rate design policy that gives customers credit for the electricity generated by their PV system based on a pre-determined value of solar which incorporates its benefit to stakeholders net its costs. continue to purchase a lementation of VOST (MN and Austin, TX), customers Il of their energy at the utility's retail rate, but are PV generation at a separate VOST rate in dollars per kilowatt
+(Virtual) Net Metering

+Billing mechanism that credits solar energy system owners for the electricity they add to the grid.
+"Virtual" refers to the ability to credit customers who are not physically connected to the PV system generating the electricity for which they are receiving credit

+- The "virtual" aspect of net metering greatly facilitates the ease with which community solar participants can be credited for their generation - One key issue is whether participants should be credited at the full retail rate of electricity, which includes charges for transmission, distribution, and reliability

+Value of Solar Tariff (VOST)

+Rate design policy that gives customers credit for the electricity generated by their PV system based on a pre-determined value of solar which incorporates its benefit to stakeholders net its costs.

+- Under the current implementation of VOST (MN and Austin, TX), customers continue to purchase all of their energy at the utility's retail rate, but are compensated for solar PV generation at a separate VOST rate in dollars per kilowatt hour (\$/kWh) - May better account for the full spectrum of costs and benefits of incorporating solar into the grid; could be higher or lower than the retail rate